zetapush/zetapush-examples/README.md

 * `change-user-storage` ... change the storage of the user informations.

 * `change-uuid-generation` ... change the generation of the UUID used to identify a user.

+* `change-password` ... change the password of a user using the legacy cloud services.

 ---